 In addition to workshops and an introductory boot camp, programs typically include regular seminars and reading groups.
 Other events include our on-campus Richard M. Karp Distinguished Lecture Series

-, which serves a broad scientific audience, and is held in Sutardja Dai Hall.
+, which serves a broad scientific audience.
 Outreach activities supporting the Institute's goal of increasing public awareness and understanding of theoretical computer science include the Theoretically Speaking

 lecture series, held at the David Brower Center in downtown Berkeley and geared toward an educated general audience.